ORGANIZATIONAL CHRONOLOGY – U.S. LIGHTHOUSE SYSTEM

 1789-1820 – Lighthouse administration was under the Dept. of the Treasury, and various Treasury officials supervised the system during these years.
 The term “Light-House Establishment” continued to be used to refer to the overall organization.

 1820 – 1852 During this period the Secretary of the Treasury assigned the “care and superintendence of the lighthouse establishment” to an official named Stephen Pleasonton.
 Pleasonton’s title was “Fifth Auditor of the Treasury”.
 He, with the help of a handful of clerks, would oversee the system for three decades.
 In the latter years, military engineers would assist with lighthouse placement, design and construction .
 The term Light-House Establishment continued to be used to refer to the system as a whole.

 1851 – Following years of complaints by the shipping industry about the poor quality of American lighthouses, Congress appoints a committee to review all aspects of lighthouse operation and administration.
 A scathing report is submitted in 1852, and drastic changes soon follow.

 1852 – An eight-person Board, made up of six Army and Navy engineer officers and two civilian scientists is established.
 Called the Light-House Board, this group of men, under the supervision of the Secretary of the Treasury, the ninth member of the board, oversaw all aspects of the lighthouse system for the next 58 years.

-1903-1910 The Light-House Board is removed from the Treasury Department and assigned to the newly created Department of Commerce and Labor.
+1903-1910 The Light-House Board and the “Establishment” that it oversees, is removed from the Treasury Department and assigned to the newly created Department of Commerce and Labor.

 1913 – The Department of Commerce and Labor was divided into separate Commerce and Labor Departments.
 The Bureau of Lighthouses became part of the Department of Commerce.